AlMashreqi/tahasX2/README.md

 discord.py,
 corona_api.py

 You can Host the Bot on Heroku.
-I have Already included the Proc File, If you want to host it yourself, Use a .env File **Check My Discord Server: https://discord.gg/QcfwNgq**
+I have Already included the Proc File, If you want to host it yourself, Use a .env File.

+**Check My Discord Server: https://discord.gg/QcfwNgq**